Aftermath: 19 - A Borrower of the Night (2020)

 “You won’t hear me say this, Newton,” he mutters, glancing at his colleague, “but you deserve slightly more credit than I generally give you.”

-“Maybe he should,” Herc Hansen says, from behind Hermann’s shoulder.
+“Maybe he should,” Herc Hansen says from behind Hermann’s shoulder.

 Hermann startles violently, the movement painful.

-“Hear you say it,” Hansen says, walking forward, his ridiculous dog in tow, waddling across the floor.
 Hermann glares at the pair of them.
 The dog is not sanitary.
 This is a medical bay.
-Hansen looks exhausted, as well he should.
-Everyone is exhausted.
-Newton is nearly dead.

 Hansen shrugs.
 “Couldn’t sleep.
 Thought I’d look in on him.”

 This is too much.
 He’s not Caitlin Lightcap.
 He does not lose control in front of his colleagues.
 Except for Newton, who doesn’t count.
-He takes a slow breath in, a slower breath out.
+He takes a slow breath in, blows a slower breath out.

 “We should’ve listened to you,” Hansen admits, his dog panting at his feet.